England & Wales · Bank Holidays

 Work rights on May bank holidays

-If your contract says "25 days plus bank holidays," the two May bank holidays are additional paid days.
-If it states a total of 33 days, bank holidays are likely included within that figure — confirm this with your employer.
-There is no legal right to extra pay for working on a bank holiday.
-Whether you receive double time, time off in lieu, or standard pay is a matter of contract.
-For more on employment rights see our Working in the UK section.
+If your contract states "25 days plus bank holidays," the two May bank holidays are additional paid days.
+If it states a total of 33 days, bank holidays are likely included within that figure — worth confirming with your employer if you are unsure.
+There is no legal right to extra pay for working on a bank holiday in England and Wales.
+Whether you receive double time, time off in lieu, or standard pay is entirely a matter of contract.

 Frequently asked questions